 Globally, one in three employers struggle to find employees with the skills and experience necessary to meet their needs, and almost one-third cite a lack of experience as a key barrier to filling their open jobs.

 American companies need to get creative about addressing the skills challenge.
 It's Harder than Ever to Be a Senior Executive - Boris Groysberg.
 By Boris Groysberg | 2:30 PM February 13, 2012 The job of the senior executive is much more complicated today than it was a decade or two ago — and that trend will continue, especially if you hope to play on a global stage (which is a nearly universal condition these days for many companies).

-by Tammy Johns | 10:07 AM February 16, 2012 Do you wonder why there were an average of 8 million jobs posted online in the U.S. every month of last year, while 13 million people continued to search for work during the exact same months?
-The reason is that the U. S. — along with just about every other country — is suffering from a talent mismatch: employers cannot find individuals with the skills and capabilities they need, where and when they need them.
+The Market that Needs a Market Maker - Tammy Johns.
+By Tammy Johns | 10:07 AM February 16, 2012 Do you wonder why there were an average of 8 million jobs posted online in the U.S. every month of last year, while 13 million people continued to search for work during the exact same months?

-by Tammy Erickson | 12:05 PM February 16, 2012 “We’ve spent a fortune on collaborative technology, but no one is using it … or if they are, it’s for purely social, non-productive activities.”
+Insight Center: The Next Generation of Global Leaders - Sponsored by Accenture.
+S 10 Must Reads on Managing Yourself (with bonus article "How Will You Measure Your Life?" by Clayton M. Christensen) Why We Use Social Media in Our Personal Lives — But Not for Work - Tammy Erickson.
+By Tammy Erickson | 12:05 PM February 16, 2012 “We’ve spent a fortune on collaborative technology, but no one is using it … or if they are, it’s for purely social, non-productive activities.”